 OREX ACCOMPLISHMENTS and CURRENT AGNICO EAGLE WORK PLAN

-Gold occurs as native metal, and has a general association with arsenopyrite but also occurs with pyrrhotite, calcite, chlorite & biotite.
-Base metal content of the deposit is typically low.
-Carbonate, sulphide and quartz-tourmaline veinlets are locally mineralized.
-The host-granodiorite contains less than 2% disseminated fine-grained sulphides consisting of arsenopyrite, pyrrhotite and pyrite.
+Gold occurs as native metal alloyed with silver and demonstrates a general association with arsenopyrite also occurring with pyrrhotite, calcite, chlorite and biotite.
+Base metal content of the deposit is typically low, although gold is seen to occur with sphalerite, galena, chalcopyrite and scheelite.
+Sulphide, carbonate and quartz-tourmaline veinlets are locally mineralized.
+The host-granodiorite contains probably less than 2% disseminated fine-grained sulphides occurring as arsenopyrite, pyrrhotite and pyrite (Barry et al., 2006).

-The sulphide mineralization and associated alteration is a volcanogenic massive sulphide (VMS) type.
-Gold is associated with the basal semi-massive arsenopyrite, pyrrhotite, chalcopyrite, galena, and sphalerite mineralization.
+The Norra Zone is a volcanic-hosted massive sulfide (VMS) regionally referred to as Skellefte-style.
+The main mineralized body is approximately 300 metres along strike and 5 to 50 meters in width.
+Gold is associated with the basal semi-massive arsenopyrite, pyrrhotite, chalcopyrite, galena, and sphalerite mineralization within a sequence of sheared felsic volcanics, foliated pyritic shales and pelitic sediments.
 Gold is probably remobilized and likely enriched by a later overprinting epithermal phase of mineralization.